MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 You will create the same retention policies with PowerShell

-1. Log into the Client 2 VM (LON-CL2) as the **lon-cl2\admin** account.
+1. Log into the Client 2 VM (LON-CL1) as the **lon-cl1\admin** account.

-2. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)**.
+2. Open an elevated PowerShell window by selecting the Windows button with the right mouse button and then select **Windows PowerShell (Admin)** select **Yes** if confronted with a User Account Control window.

 3. Connect to the Security & Compliance Center in your tenant with the following cmdlet:

     Connect-IPPSSession

-4. If prompted with a sign in dialog box, sign in as **MOD Administrator**.
+4. If prompted with a sign in dialog box, sign in as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Admin's password should be provided by your lab hosting provider.

 5. Run the following cmdlet to create the first retention policy for all locations except teams: